armory/docs/content/en/armory-cdaas/reference/deployfile/ref-deployment-file.md

 ##### `strategies.<strategyName>.canary.steps`

-Borealis progresses through all the steps you define as part of the deployment process.
+Armory CDaaS progresses through all the steps you define as part of the deployment process.
 The process is sequential and steps can be of the types, `analysis`, `setWeight` or `pause`.

 Generally, you want to configure a `setWeight` step and have a `analysis` or `pause` step follow it although this is not necessarily required.
 This gives you the opportunity to see how the deployment is doing either manually or automatically before the deployment progresses.

 Some scenarios where this pairing sequence might not be used would be the following:

 - You can start the sequence of steps with a `pause` that has no corresponding weight.
-Borealis recognizes this as a weight of `0` since it is as the start of the deployment.
+Armory CDaaS recognizes this as a weight of `0` since it is as the start of the deployment.
 This causes the deployment to pause at the start before any of the app is deployed.
 - You want to have two `pause` steps in a row, such as a `pause` for a set amount of time followed by a `pause` for a manual judgment.

 You can add as many steps as you need but do not need to add a final step that deploys the app to 100% of the cluster.
-Borealis automatically does that after completing the final step you define.
+Armory CDaaS automatically does that after completing the final step you define.

 ##### `strategies.<strategyName>.canary.steps.setWeight.weight`

 This is an integer value and determines how much of the cluster the app gets deployed to.
 The value must be between 0 and 100 and the the `weight` for each `setWeight` step should increase as the deployment progresses.
-After hitting this threshold, Borealis pauses the deployment based on the behavior you set for  the `strategies.<strategyName>.<strategy>.steps.pause` that follows.
+After hitting this threshold, Armory CDaaS pauses the deployment based on the behavior you set for  the `strategies.<strategyName>.<strategy>.steps.pause` that follows.

-For example, this snippet instructs Borealis to deploy the app to 33% of the cluster:
+For example, this snippet instructs Armory CDaaS to deploy the app to 33% of the cluster:

 ```yaml
 ...